César López (Mexican musician)

 Lopez has participated in various musical projects, recording and playing concerts as a guest.
-He has played at times with Belanova, and was part of their live album "Canciones para la Luna" in 2013.
-He has played with Los Concorde, Monoplasma, Pastilla, Gerardo Enciso and Rostros Ocultos.
+He has played at times with Belanova, and was part of their live album Canciones para la Luna in 2013.
+He has played with Los Concorde, Pastilla, Gerardo Enciso and Rostros Ocultos.

-In 2014 he joined Cristian Castro's rock group, La Esfinge, and they released one album "El Cantar de la Muerte" the same year.
-The single was called Beso Negro.
+In 2014 he joined Cristian Castro's rock group, La Esfinge, and they released one album El Cantar de la Muerte the same year.
+The single was called "Beso Negro".

+In 2015 he joined Víctor Monroy (singer from Pastilla) to form their project Monoplasma, recording their first album S.O.S. with the collaboration of drummer Enrique “Bugs” González (Jumbo y Los Lobos).
+After the departure of Monroy, Spanish singer Hector Geronimo from Moebio joined the project, with their album 1 being produced by the Grammy Award winner Alfonso Rodenas and recorded by Grammy Award winner Rafa Sardina.